Justin Baldoni has award rescinded amid Blake Lively allegations

 Earlier this month, Baldoni received the Voices of Solidarity Award from Vital Voices, which celebrates “remarkable men who have shown courage and compassion in advocating on behalf of women and girls”.

-On Monday evening (23 December), the organisation announced that it had rescinded the award in light of Lively’s lawsuit, which alleges she endured “grief, fear, trauma, and extreme anxiety” due to Baldoni’s actions while on the set of It Ends with Us, which Baldoni directed and starred in.
+On Monday evening (23 December), the organisation announced that it had rescinded the award in light of Lively’s lawsuit, which claimed that she endured “grief, fear, trauma, and extreme anxiety” due to Baldoni’s alleged actions while on the set of It Ends with Us, which he directed and starred in.

 The filing accuses Baldoni of sexual harassment, including showing her explicit images, questioning her about her sex life, and attempting to add intimate scenes to the film that she had not agreed to.